sanyaade/LasaurShield/README.md

 ------------------------------
 - import parts libraries, Library->Use
 - some parts like the NAND gates require you to press the "Invoke" button and place power and ground.
 Don't ask me why.
-- Once the schematic is done run the electrical checks Tools->Erc
+- Once the schematic is done, run the electrical checks Tools->Erc

 When laying out the board
 --------------------------